-- Use gimmicks or quotations, unless they are very relevant and you deal with them in a way that shows your qualities
+- Use gimmicks or quotations, unless they're very relevant and you deal with them in a way that shows your qualities

-- Be tempted to buy or copy a personal statement.
-Plagiarism software is now very sophisticated and if you are caught out you won’t get a place
+- Be tempted to buy or copy a personal statement – plagiarism software is now very sophisticated and if you're caught out you won’t get a place

 I enjoy the theatre and used to go a couple of times a year.
 (Drama)

 I am a keen reader and am committed to the study of human behaviour through TV soaps!

 I have led a full life over the last 18 years and it is a tradition I intend to continue.

 I describe myself in the following two words: 'TO ODIN!' the ancient Viking war cry.
 (Law)

 My favourite hobby is bee-keeping and I want to be an engineer.